19 Free or Cheap Ways To Stormproof Your Home

 17. Board Your Windows With Plywood

 If a hurricane is headed your way, you’ll want to do all you can to prevent damage.
 Storm shutters are a great way to protect windows, but they can be expensive.
 A cheaper alternative to storm shutters is to affix plywood around your windows.
 You can pick up plywood from a local lumber yard.
-To find the most affordable plywood, ask your lumbar yard if it has scrap wood from other projects — you may be able to pick up this wood at a steep discount.
+To find the most affordable plywood, see if a lumber yard has scrap wood from other projects — you may be able to pick up this wood at a steep discount.

 18. Secure Heavy Mirrors and Pictures